Sydney-Informatics-Hub/geopython/_episodes/01a-fundamentals.md

 cudata2=cudata[where_longitude_below_max]
 ```

-We can make that a litte clearer for the latitude values to see what is actually going on...
+We can make that a little clearer now for the latitude values to see what is actually going on, by stepping through each part of the variable assignment...

 ```python